“He saved my life:” Portraits of the 59 people killed in the Las Vegas mass shooting

-LAS VEGAS, Nevada — One was a nurse who died protecting his wife.
+LAS VEGAS – One was a nurse who died protecting his wife.
 Another devoted her life to teaching children with special needs.
 They were people from different walks of life who had gathered to enjoy a country music festival in the glimmering heart of the Las Vegas Strip.

 A shooting at a country music festival in Las Vegas on Sunday night left at least 59 people dead and more than 527 injured, making it the deadliest shooting in modern American history.